splunk/splunk-shuttl/README.md

-You'll need to build once, before you can use Eclipse This .eclipse.templates directory contains templates for generating Eclipse files to configure Eclipse for shep development.
+You'll need to build once, before you can use Eclipse This .eclipse.templates directory contains templates for generating Eclipse files to configure Eclipse for shuttl development.

 ### Coding Conventions

-The Shep code base is to follow the standard java conventions: http://java.sun.com/docs/codeconv/html/CodeConvTOC.doc.html
+The Shuttl code base is to follow the standard java conventions: http://java.sun.com/docs/codeconv/html/CodeConvTOC.doc.html

 Getting Started